-- Our offices are limited to essential employees at this time.
+- Our offices are limited to essential employees and limited volunteers at this time.
 The Delaware Hospice Center has very limited visitation in place.
 Please continue to call ahead at 302-478-5707 to learn specific modifications by office.
 We are following current and modified health guidelines from the CDC, DHSS, DOH, and local government leaders.
 We will assess daily to determine if there is a need to adjust these limitations.
 Our Leadership Team has enacted our Emergency Preparedness Team which is providing frequent updates to Leadership and staff.

 - Our clinical and administrative teams are practicing exceptional hand hygiene and have increased our disinfecting process.
 At this time, we currently have the hand hygiene, disinfectant, and personal protective equipment (PPE) supplies that we need.
 Delaware Hospice has also secured a supply of PPE that we are able to set aside for emergency situations.
-However, we are actively working with state and federal government agencies to secure extra supplies to ensure the safety of our community.
+However, we are continuing to actively work with state and federal government agencies to secure extra supplies to ensure the safety of our community.